 In this case, all it will take is a little bit of time and some slowing down to make sure your spark comes back.

 5. You're Too "On" At First And Spend Too Much Time Together

-If the two of you spent a lot of time being super “on” when you first started dating, it can be hard to transition to a more low-key, coupled-up life.
+If the two of you spent a lot of time being super "on" when you first started dating, it can be hard to transition to a more low-key, coupled-up life — if that’s what you both want.
 Not only that, but if you are constantly stuck to each other's sides, you'll quickly realize the spark has gone out.